 Building area: 1760 sqm

 Client: Ballymun Regeneration Ltd

 Ballymun is a residential area in Northern Dublin.
 Its regeneration plan has gradually led to the introduction of a new urban model with low-density residential typologies, parks, leisure facilities and other infrastructure which have increased the significance of Ballymun within Dublin’s urban fabric.

-The Boilerhouse studios aim to provide a new cultural center and intend to give the town a character of its own.
-This way, the project, regarded almost as a ‘surgical operation’, endeavors to bring a new public building while harnessing the underlying notion of social inclusion.
+The Boilerhouse studios aim to provide a new cultural centre and intend to give the town a character of its own.
+This way, the project, regarded almost as a ‘surgical operation’, endeavours to bring a new public building while harnessing the underlying notion of social inclusion.

-The distribution of the program is based on a sliding scale that goes from more public (along the west) to more private (along the east).
+The distribution of the program is based on a sliding scale that goes from more public (to the west) to more private (to the east).
 This fact is also evident in the façade treatment, where the size of the openings and their density follows the gradual change the program inside.
-This way the skin of each of the three blocks keeps their individual identity but at the same time remains integrated in the same language.
+This way the skin of each of the three blocks keeps their individual identity but at the same time remains integrated into the same language.